refinedev/refine/documentation/tutorial/authentication/protecting-content/index.md

 Refine can work with any authentication solution with its easy to implement `authProvider` interface.
 We'll create an implementation for our fake REST API which also provides a simple authentication endpoints.

-To learn more about the supported auth providers, refer to the [Supported AuthenticAuthation Providers](/docs/guides-concepts/authentication/#supported-auth-providers) section in the Authentication guide.
+To learn more about the supported auth providers, refer to the [Supported Authentication Providers](/docs/guides-concepts/authentication/#supported-auth-providers) section in the Authentication guide.

 ## Creating an Auth Provider